Description

 Impact

-A NULL pointer dereference was introduced in the Linux AppArmor 5.0.0 kernel module when handling file descriptors sent via SCM_RIGHTS.
-When the socket or its sock structure is NULL during socket setup or teardown, the __unix_needs_revalidation function dereferences sock->sk->sk_family without checking for NULL, resulting in a kernel BUG and crash.
-This manifests as a kernel panic and loss of service for the affected host.
+A null pointer dereference was introduced in the AppArmor 5.0.0 Linux kernel module when handling file descriptors sent via SCM_RIGHTS.
+When a socket or its sock structure is NULL during socket setup or teardown, the __unix_needs_revalidation function dereferences sock->sk->sk_family without a NULL check, causing a kernel BUG and crash.
+The resulting kernel panic halts services on the affected host, effectively denying availability for processes relying on the kernel.

 Affected Systems